More results...

 The molecular weight of natural rubber can be up to 6000000 g/mol.
 But the commercially accepted range of molecular weight of NR is 10000 – 100000 g/mol.
 In this range, the physical and mechanical properties of NR are at the desired level.
 Therefore, the molecular weight of NR should be reduced to the optimum level before compounding.

 This process is called mastication.
-With the reduction of the molecular weight, properties of NR such as viscosity, tensile strength, compression strength also decreased.
+With the reduction of the molecular weight, properties of NR such as viscosity, tensile strength, and compression strength also decreased.
 Mastication is done for natural rubber only.
 Mastication can be done either chemically (using peptizers) or mechanically.
-Mechanical or chemical mastication of natural rubber results, chain session, lower molecular weight, border molecular weight distribution, an increased number of free chain ends.
+Mechanical or chemical mastication of natural rubber results, in chain session, lower molecular weight, border molecular weight distribution, and an increased number of free chain ends.

 The rubber chains are mechanically broken down by using two roll mills.
 In two roll mill rubber is applied shear stress and heat.
 The heat is also caused to the thermal breakdown of the rubber chains.